hauolinalani/livewell/README.md

-# livewell
-To run the servers for Wellness Watch, begin by downloading the repository.
+To run the servers for Livewell, begin by downloading the repository.

 # Clone this repository
 $ git clone https://github.com/hauolinalani/livewell.git